patternfly/patternfly-re/README.md

 ### build/release/notify.sh

-This script will send community email to the Patternfly and Angular Patternfly mailling lists.
+This script will send community email to the PatternFly and Angular PatternFly mailling lists.

 After publishing a release notes via GitHub, this script will pull markup using GitHub APIs.
 The release note markup is then added to the body of the outgoing message.